 I manage the Agents and Emergent Phenomena group at IBM Thomas J. Watson Research Center.
 I am a member of the IBM Academy of Technology, and a Fellow of the IEEE.
-My current research interests include autonomic computing, machine learning, and reducing energy consumption in large-scale computing systems.
+My current research interests include embodied artificial intelligence, autonomic computing, machine learning, and reducing energy consumption in large-scale computing systems.

 Earlier in my career at IBM Research, my team and I explored the application of analogies from biology and economics to massively distributed computing systems, particularly in the domains of autonomic computing, electronic commerce, and anti-virus and anti-spam technology.
 My team's research efforts on digital immune systems and economic software agents have been publicized in The Wall Street Journal, The New York Times, Forbes, Wired, Harvard Business Review, IEEE Spectrum, and Scientific American.